panapnamana/org-highlight-hydra/README.md

 Thank you: The heavy lifting was done by both, org-extra-emphasis.el (see https://github.com/QiangF/org-extra-emphasis) and hydra.el (see https://github.com/abo-abo/hydra).

+Usage:

+In an org-mode buffer: Mark a portion of text, open the hydra with "C-c h" and emphasise/highlight the region with the shortcuts from the pop-up menu.
+The Hydra will ignore leading and trailing white spaces and still highlight correctly, so you don't have to be super careful about your text selection.
+But it will not highlight if the selection ends in some word, since org-mode itself cannot do that.

 Installing:

 Note: I am currently unsure whether hydra.el needs to be installed or is already included in emacs by default.
 Testing with emacs -q has resulted in me not needing to install hydra.el, so maybe skip step (2).
 You can always install it from melpa if it doesn't work.